ErfanRasti/arch-setup/docs/10_applications_and_packages/4_matlab.md

 ### Usage Issues

-After installation you may encounter with some problems and error in loading `matalb`.
+After installation you may encounter with some problems and error in loading `matalb`; for example:

+_Warning: MATLAB has disabled some advanced graphics rendering features by switching to software OpenGL._

 One of them can be related to `OpenGL acceleration` and `NullPointerException`.
-According to [this](https://wiki.archlinux.org/title/MATLAB#OpenGL_acceleration) page of Arch Wiki first run:
+According to [this page](https://wiki.archlinux.org/title/MATLAB#OpenGL_acceleration) of Arch Wiki first run:

 ```bash
 matlab -nodesktop -nosplash -r "opengl info; exit" | grep Software